firedew/sass/readme.md

 # Firedew UI

-This is a project I have started because I am missing a good design library for general informative websites.
+This is a project I have started because I am missing a good css library for general informative websites.
 There a loads of amazing frameworks out there but they all seem to fous on components for web applications, which is quite different from a website providing information and a good look.